-A career as an art therapist may be for you if you're creative and enjoy helping people express their emotions through art
+A career as an art therapist could be for you if you're sensitive, trustworthy, have excellent observation and listening skills and like the sound of helping people express their emotions creatively

 Art therapists use visual art media to help people who may struggle to communicate verbally to express their feelings and confront difficult emotional issues.

-People who are referred to an art therapist don't need to have experience of, or be good at art; it's simply used as a medium to enable them to communicate and to help with awareness and self-development.
+Those who are referred to an art therapist don't need to have experience of - or be any good at - art.
+The aim is to use art as a medium to enable them to communicate and to help with awareness and self-development in a safe environment.